 2. You're running on empty – when you're tired and exhausted (the older we get the more we seem to have to juggle), you haven't got the energy to be even thinking about healthy foods.
 You're more likely reaching for foods that are convenient and will give you an instant boost – usually refined carbs, sugary snacks, processed foods and take aways.

 TIP; Have a good protein breakfast (a protein smoothie works well) and lots of protein rich snacks to give you sustainable energy throughout the day.
-Check out the best 9 foods to boost your energy.

 3. Your thyroid is killing your metabolism – low thyroid is very common as we get older, slowing down your metabolism to a crawl, making you exhausted and unable to burn off those carbs you're eating.